wikistreets/wikistreets-monorepo/CONTRIBUTING.md

 ### Start up the webpack bundler

-Client-side scripts are minified and bundled using [webpack](https://webpack.js.org/).
-Automatically re-bundled on changes by setting the following watcher:
+Client-side scripts in the `src/` folder are automatically minified and bundled on save using [webpack](https://webpack.js.org/).
+Automatically re-bundle any changes by setting the following watcher:

 ```
 npx webpack --watch